ash/raku-course/essentials/loops/exercises/squares-and-cubes/index.md

 ## Problem

-Write a program that prints the square and cubes of the numbers between −5 and 5 inclusive.
-On each line, there should be three value: the number itself, its square and its cube.
+Write a program that prints squares and cubes of the numbers between −5 and 5 inclusive.
+There should be three values on each line: the number itself, its square and its cube.
 Use a loop.

 ## Example